oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ## Access Tokens
 When creating Txn-Tokens, the Txn-Token MUST NOT contain the Access Token presented to the external endpoint.
 If an Access Token is included in a Txn-Token, an attacker may extract the Access Token from the Txn-Token, and replay it to any Resource Server that can accept that Access Token.
 Txn-Token expiry does not protect against this attack since the Access Token may remain valid even after the Txn-Token has expired.

+## Client Authentication
+How requesting clients authenticate to the Transaction Token Service is out of scope for this specification.
+However, if using the `actor_token` and `actor_token_type` parameters of the OAuth 2.0 Token Exchange specification, both parameters MUST be present in the request.
+The `actor_token` MUST autenticate the identity of the requesting workload.

 # Privacy Considerations {#Privacy}